 We thank you for your patience, this is a long-term project which requires time and effort from a small dedicated team.

-Helen Challinor, Sylvie Davies, Eugene Morozov, Judi Vernau, David Watkins
+Sylvie Davies, Eugene Morozov, Joy Nam and Judi Vernau

 |2009 - Content Architecture - Exploiting and Managing Diverse Resources|